 If, however, an app is actually stalled or causing real problems in the background, you may have to manually force quit it.
 But in general, avoid doing so.
 Be nice to your NAND’s endurance, folks.

 Based on recent changes to AOSP, Treble appears to be an attempt at a stable driver API.
-By painfully rewriting its various HALs to conform to a new standardized hardware IDL, the Android team is speeding up Android updates by allowing silicon and device vendor bringup efforts to be more parallelized, and by making updates a bit more economically viable for the silicon vendors.
-This does not mean, though, that users no longer have to worry about SoC vendor support getting in the way of updates.
+By painfully rewriting its various HALs to conform to a new standardized hardware IDL, the Android team is speeding up Android updates by enabling silicon and device vendor bring-up efforts to be more parallelized, and by making updates a bit more economically viable for the silicon vendors.
+This does not mean, however, that SoC vendor support no longer matters at all.
 It’s a huge deal, but it’s not the same thing as having a stable driver ABI.
 See: Fuchsia.

 F2FS is a file system developed by Samsung LSI and upstreamed into Linux.
 It was designed for NAND flash memory and is claimed to be faster than ext4, Android’s default file system.
 The Android team disputes this based on its own testing, and says it sees no significant performance differences between the two.
 Regardless, there are several issues with F2FS, and more importantly Google cannot hardware accelerate file-based encryption with it.
 There isn’t a pressing need to replace ext4, though of course a better, more feature-rich file system could always supercede it.